mstorath/Pottslab/README.md

 # Pottslab

-Pottslab is a Matlab/Java toolbox for the reconstruction of jump-sparse and images using Potts functionals.
+Pottslab is a Matlab/Java toolbox for the reconstruction of jump-sparse signals and images using Potts functionals.
-Applications include denoising of piecewise constant signals and image segmentation.
+Applications include denoising of piecewise constant signals, step detection and segmentation of multichannel image.

 ## Application examples